Bad habits to kick : using old-style JOINs

 SELECT p.ProductName, p.ProductID FROM dbo.Products AS p LEFT OUTER JOIN dbo.OrderDetails AS od ON p.ProductID = od.ProductID WHERE od.ProductID IS NULL;

 There are also documented cases where the old-style outer joins produce incorrect results depending on the ordering of evaluation of the "filter" criteria (which happened to include the joining criteria).
-Largely a moot point since *= / =* is deprecated, but I wanted to point it out all the same.
-After all, since I know many of us will be on 2000, 2005 or 2008 for some time, we *could* continue using this syntax if we wanted to.
-But I don't think we should.
+Largely a moot point now, since the old outer join syntax is deprecated, but I wanted to point it out all the same

 SELECT o.OrderID, od.ProductID FROM dbo.Orders AS o, dbo.OrderDetails AS od WHERE o.OrderDate >= '20091001';